valnub/swiper-react-responsive-breakpoints-demo/README.md

 ## Code explanation

-There are 2 things you have to change in order to get breakpoints working
+There are 2 things you have to do in order to get breakpoints in your project working:

 ### 1. Add breakpoints to swiper element: